-Communication and marketing studies have consistently shown that toll free and ITFS numbers are beneficial to businesses by enabling them to maintain connections with customers from across the world.
-A toll free number gives a business the opportunity to create a virtual or local presence in various cities, states, and countries.
+Communication and marketing studies have consistently shown that ITFS numbers are beneficial to businesses by enabling them to maintain connections with customers from across the world.
+An 800 number gives a business the opportunity to create a virtual or local presence in various cities, states, and countries.

 Customers have one easy-to-dial and free number to call, and the calls reach the appropriate destinations quickly via call forwarding.
 This encourages interested prospects and long-term customers to maintain contact with a business.
 Such communication is necessary for continued sales growth.

 Additionally, virtual toll free numbers come packed with useful communication tools such as:

 - Call forwarding options like simultaneous or sequential ringing, select country forwarding, time-based forwarding, etc.

 - IVR systems and extensions

 - Outbound calling with a dynamic caller ID

 - SMS enabled number services, and so on

 Do Toll Free Numbers Work Internationally?